Duluth, Minnesota: Exploration and fur trade

 In 1808, German-born John Jacob Astor organized the American Fur Company.
 The company began trading at the Head of the Lakes in 1809.
 In 1817, it erected a new headquarters at present-day Fond du Lac on the St. Louis River.
 There, portages connected Lake Superior with Lake Vermilion to the north and with the Mississippi River to the south.
 After creating a powerful monopoly, Astor got out of the business around 1830, as the trade was declining.
 But active trade continued until the failure of the fur trade in the 1840s.
 European fashions changed, and many American areas were getting over-trapped, causing game to decline.

 In 1832, Henry Schoolcraft visited the Fond du Lac area and wrote of his experiences with the Ojibwe Indians there.
 Henry Wadsworth Longfellow based the Song of Hiawatha, his epic poem relating the fictional adventures of an Ojibwe warrior named Hiawatha and the tragedy of his love for Minnehaha, a Dakota woman, on Schoolcraft's writings.

 Natives signed two Treaties of Fond du Lac with the United States in the present neighborhood of Fond du Lac in 1826 and 1847; in them, the Ojibwe ceded land to the American government.
-As part of the Treaty of Washington (1854) with the Lake Superior Band of Chippewa, the United States placed the Fond du Lac Indian Reservation upstream from Duluth near Cloquet, Minnesota.
+As part of the Treaty of Washington (1854) with the Lake Superior Band of Chippewa, the United States placed the Fond du Lac Indian Reservation upstream from Duluth near Cloquet, Minnesota (with the western part of Cloquet partially on the reservation).